dosemu2/dosemu2/doc/README.txt

    The second part (which is independent from $_X_keycode) can be set by
          $_layout = "auto"

-   DOSEMU then queries the keyboard layout from the kernel (which only does work on console or non-remote X) and generates a new DOSEMU keytable out of the kernel information.
+   DOSEMU then queries the keyboard layout from the kernel or X (which only does work on the console or X, but not in remote text terminals) and generates a new DOSEMU keytable out of the kernel information.
    This currently seems only to work for latin-1 layouts, the latin-2 type of accents seem not to exist so far in the kernel (linux/keyboard.h).
 The resulting table can be monitor with DOSEMU 'keytable dump' feature (see README-tech.txt) for details).

    When being on console you might wish to use raw keyboard, especially together with some games, that don't use the BIOS/DOS to get their